| Table of Contents

 performing all flight maneuvers and in-flight

+emergency procedures.
 The training outline below covers the minimum

 information needed by pilots to operate safely at high